Don’t wait until it’s too late

-Don't wait until your battery dies.
-The cold of winter and the heat of summer can wear on auto batteries over time.
-Have your battery inspected with a no charge battery test at most Chevrolet dealerships.
-Should you need a new battery, Chevrolet proudly offers a wide range of ACDelco auto batteries for the best combination of longevity, power, and price.
+The cold of winter and the heat of summer can wear on auto batteries over time, so it’s a good idea drop in to your local Chevrolet dealership for a battery inspection.
+Should you need a new battery, Chevrolet proudly offers a wide range of ACDelco† auto batteries for the best combination of longevity, power, and price.

-Your vehicle requires a specific battery that’s the right size, has the correct reserve capacity, and produces the necessary cold cranking amps to start up the engine.
-For the best combination of longevity, power, and price, we proudly offer a wide range of ACDelco† batteries.
-Consult your Owner’s Manual to choose the right battery for your car, truck, or SUV battery replacement needs.
+Your vehicle requires a specific battery that’s the right size, has the correct reserve capacity and produces the necessary cold cranking amps to start up the engine.
+Consult your Owner’s Manual to choose the right battery for your car, truck, or SUV.

 A: There are numerous reasons why a vehicle won’t start.
 If it’s related to the battery, the starter will generally not crank the engine.
 This is the telltale “click, click, click” when you turn the key.
 This could be an alternator not charging the battery properly, a loose battery or starter cable, or a battery that needs to be replaced.
 Because batteries only crank for 3 seconds, in most cases, there may be no “slow crank” warning.
 That is why it is important to get your battery tested by a Chevrolet Certified Service professional.